 The Ascending Triangle looks like the opposite of a Pennant, but the outcome is the same.

-This time the buyers are happy to buy at the price of the upper horizontal resistance line, but the sellers are unwilling to sell at new lows.
+This time, the buyers are happy to buy at the upper horizontal resistance line price, but the sellers are unwilling to sell at new lows.

 This drives supply and demand through the upper resistance line and on to new stock price highs.